Prasanna (theatre director)

 Prasanna (born 10 February 1951), is a major Indian theatre director and playwright from Karnataka.
 He is one of the pioneers of modern Kannada theatre.
 He graduated from the National School of Drama (NSD).
 He founded Samudaya and gave a creative direction to Kannada theatre in the 1970s with other activists.
 Prasanna lives in Heggodu in Karnataka.
 He is known for his organisational skills and new ideas and innovations in theatre.
 He is a Sangeet Natak Akademi Awardee.
 He has directed plays for National School of Drama (Repertory Company, NSD), Ninasam, Rangamandal-Bhopal, Rangayana and worked with many theatre organizations of India.
-He elected as National President of Indian People's Theatre Association (IPTA).
+He is elected as National President of Indian People's Theatre Association (IPTA).

 Early life

 Prasanna quit IIT to pursue his passion in theatre.
-He was Inspired into theatre by B.V.
+He was inspired into theatre by B.V.
 Karanth, Prasanna joined the National School Drama (NSD).
 During the Emergency, he went back to Karnataka and founded Samudaya, a radical theatre movement for workers and masses.
 He staged street plays, protest plays and propagated their political thought in villages.
 For a while he was also a visiting faculty at NSD.
 For a couple of years, he worked for an independent television company in New Delhi.
 He gave this up and left the capital.
 That was a phase when Prasanna was disenchanted with theatre and almost gave up on his passion, a man who created well noted stage productions like Tughlaq, Gandhi, etc.